 I think this is probably why the 70’s movie is often seen as the black sheep of the Kong movies.
 Over time though its reputation has improved ultimately the lack of Dinosaurs, and lack of T. rex in particular will always make it less enjoyable than the other Kong movies.

 I mean really not that Kong isn’t a fairly impressive character, but the makers of the 70’s movie should have known everything is better with Dinosaurs.

 Tyrannosaurus Rex would be featured in this iconic Disney movie in the classic The Rite of Spring sequence.
-This T-Rex is inaccurate for many reasons.
+Despite the films iconic status however.
+The T. rex is inaccurate for many reasons.

 To start with it is shown to live alongside creatures like Dimetrodon and Stegosaurus.
 Stegosaurus lived during the Jurassic era whilst Tyrannosaurus lived in the Cretaceous period.
 There is a bigger gap between Tyrannosaurus and Stegosaurus than there is between us and Tyrannosaurus.
 Dimetrodon meanwhile lived millions of years before the Dinosaurs.
 It is also by the way not a Dinosaur.
 It is from the Synapsid family a group of reptiles that Mammals originated from.
 Dimetrodon is actually more closely related to you and I than it is to any Dinosaur.

 Also finally the Tyrannosaurus has three fingers.
 At the time it was not known to be fair exactly how many fingers it had and many other depictions from the early 20th century including King Kong gave it three fingers too.
 There is a long standing rumour however that Walt Disney insisted to the animators that it be given three fingers as he felt it looked better that way.